MaxedPC08/Adalpha/README.md

 Installing
 ----------

 Installing Adalpha is simple.
-Just clone the repository into `site-packages`, then cd into the `Adalpha` folder and run `pip install .` in the root directory.
+Just clone the repository into `site-packages`, then cd into the `Adalpha-master` folder and run `pip install .` in the root directory.